17 July, 2011

 I've had several lively discussions in the last few months about the possible implications of an increasingly automated society.
-As a designer of a system that is made to automate much of the repetitive actions taken by employees in various lines of business this topic has been a focus of my analysis for nearly 10 years now.
-In the context of software designed to enable users to work on business critical object in applications designed for the vertical, this idea of automation requires the study of workflow interactions and business processes across multiple user and system interactions that can be distributed across the world.
+As a designer of a system (Action Oriented Workflow) that is made to automate much of the completion of repetitive actions taken by employees in various lines of business this topic has been a focus of my analysis for nearly 10 years now.
+In the context of software designed to enable users to work on business critical object in applications designed for various verticals, this idea of automation requires the study of workflow interactions and business processes across multiple user and system interactions that can be distributed across the world.
 The problem space is huge and with AgilEntity platform I've created a solution that will generalize across verticals.
 The analog of AE in the physical realm though lies in the advances that are being made in the field of robots and the sister field AI, that is now enabling the creation of astonishingly life like robots in the ways that they "experience" the world and as well navigate within the world.

 I recently had a discussion where I made the assertion that human beings are in a precarious position as far as automation of manual tasks is concerned.
 The last 10 years has seen the development of amazing technologies for enabling robots to ambulate and sense their surroundings without the massive amounts of computational muscle that were previously believed to be required prior to 15 years or so.
 The emergence of neural network and statistical methods for storing solution patterns to real time experienced situations and then comparing those patterns to in coming experiences has enabled the refinement of robotics to the point that natural walking quadrapedal and bipedal robots are on the horizon.
 Outstanding examples of both are found in the bigdog and petman projects of the DARPA funded Boston Dynamics.
 However, the advances will continue and they will accelerate as the various areas of cognitive function that we have in our brains are modeled using these techniques...eventually (within the next 20 years) we will have fully autonomous walking robots that ambulate and are as dexterous as the fluidity of human beings.
 I believe that beyond this point the ability for robots to completely take over the role of humans in the manufacturing sector will be complete.
 Once this is so, humans will be able to have robots find and extract the natural resources needed to build our world.